siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-ewm/overview.md

 ## History

+### Version 1.1.32

+* Fixed an issue where invalid date formats were causing errors in date processing due to a change in the EWM API date format.

 ### Version 1.1.30

 * **Previous Version Bug Fix** : Version 1.1.28 of the plugin had a major bug related to Projects UI field.